Lynn-Quantum-Optics/Summer-2024/lab_notebook.markdown

 To be sure, plugged theoeritcal settings back into program and got sensisble matrices.
 And radians correctly converted to degrees.
 54.5%.
 Measured rho looks very sparse: maybe not enough light -> restrict range.
 But still earlier trials with less extreme QP angles and poor counts.
 Trial 14: noise, theoretical BBO on PsiP:
     6.71300323380349,26.386607556725494,340.0389824890846,44.97247940950898
 79.0%.
-Also, full tomo runs in about 10 mins.
+Also, full tomo runs in about 10 mins for 5x1.

 ## 7/1/23
 MP: O